Academy Overview

 Previous apprentices at RoleModel Software include Nathaniel Talbott, Matthew Bass, Adam Williams, Michael Hale, Austin Taylor, Paul Nicholson, and others.
 Each of them have enjoyed very successful careers in software development.

-Academy graduates John Calvin Young, Kyle Smith, Jeremy Walton, Logan Peterson, Josh McLeod, Ben Smith, Connor Torrell, Nathan Sadler, Stephen Finch, Trevor Buck, Braden Rich, and Josh Pickel are employed at RoleModel, delivering value to clients and continuing to grow.
+Academy graduates John Calvin Young, Kyle Smith, Jeremy Walton, Logan Peterson, Josh McLeod, Ben Smith, Connor Torrell, Nathan Sadler, Stephen Finch, Trevor Buck, Braden Rich, Josh Pickel, Dominic MacAulay, Gabriel Lucena, and Jullian Calkins are employed at RoleModel, delivering value to clients and continuing to grow.

 Academy graduates Braxton Plaxco, Christian DiLorenzo, Amanda Simon, Adam Simon, and Daniel Sullivan have since moved on from RoleModel, but have been successful in their software development careers.